 Q: WHAT ABOUT THE SHOWA SUSPENSION?

-A: When Honda unveiled their generation-3 aluminum frame in 2002, it was enhanced by significantly improved suspension settings.
+A: When Honda unveiled its Generation-3 aluminum frame in 2002, it was enhanced by significantly improved suspension settings.
 Although the Showa stuff tended to ride down in the stroke, it didn’t suffer from the dreaded midstroke harshness that had plagued CR’s since 1987.
 The 2004 settings aren’t all that different from last year’s setup (with the exception of better honing on the tubes).
-As a rule, the complete suspension set-up works best at medium speeds–if you go fast, you’ll want to go stiffer.
+As a rule, the complete suspension set-up works best at medium speeds — if you go fast, you’ll want to go stiffer.

 Forks: These are fairly decent forks, and Honda was smart not to fiddle too much (since their track record with suspension changes has been spotty at best).
 The forks have a nice feel, but ride a little low in the stroke.
 The stock fork springs are 0.44 kg/mm (fast riders should go to stiffer 0.45s).

 Shock: There is an old adage that “when the front forks work, the rear shock works.”
 For years, the Showa front end has put the onus on the CR250’s rear shock.
 The shock got a bad rap, even though it has always been workmanlike.
 Finally, the addition of better front forks has allowed the rear suspension to show its potential.